Bussler/RL_With_Delayed_Reward/README.md

 These results highlight the importance of:
 1. **Reward Engineering**: Even in naturally sparse reward environments, carefully designed intermediate signals can dramatically improve learning efficiency
-2. **Temporal Understanding**: The ability to maintain and utilize historical information (LSTMs) is crucial to help agents better understand long-term consequences in delayed reward scenarios
+2. **Temporal Understanding**: The ability to maintain and utilize historical information (LSTMs) and reward actions immediately is crucial to help agents better understand long-term consequences in delayed reward scenarios

 ## Gettings started